PostHog/posthog.com/contents/product-engineers/nps-vs-csat-vs-ces.md

 CSAT surveys are most effective when you need real-time feedback after specific interactions with your product.

-With this in mind, try to use CSAT surveys after key interactions in your user journey.
-For example:
+With this in mind, try to use CSAT surveys after key interactions in your user journey, such as:

 - **After onboarding –** to understand if your onboarding was effective and engaging.
 - **During [beta testing of a new feature](/tutorials/beta-feedback) –**  to see if it meets your users' expectations.